drewstopherlee/plex-docs/docs/plex/navigation.md

 On streaming devices, if you push the play button on a title, playback should begin immediately.
 If you press select/OK/enter, you'll be taken to the information page about a title.
 For movies this will include a summary and other information.
 For a TV show, this will go to a list of seasons.
 And from there you can select a season to view the list of individual episodes.

-On a desktop client, when the mouse is over the title image, a Play button will be visible - if you click that, playback should begin.
+On a desktop client, when the mouse is over the title image, a Play button will be visible—if you click that, playback should begin.
 If you click elsewhere on the poster, the process will be similar to selecting on a streaming device.